noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 #### allocations

-- allocation: mapping between a job's task group and a client node, i.e. groups are allocated to client nodes
+- allocation: mapping between a job's group and a client node,all task in a group are allocated to the same client machine and share the same resources
   - its all about assigning a task group to a client for evaluation
+- at the group level, all stanzas are for enabling allocations to request the resources they need
+  - e.g. the network stanza allocates network conf for task allocations

 #### evaluations